chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server.rst

 * Upgrading a high availability installation of Private Chef :doc:`to a high availability installation of Enterprise Chef Server 11 </upgrade_server_ha>`

+.. note:: Upgrades to |chef server oec| are only supported from Private Chef 1.4.6.